About Pieter

 • 2013, Postgraduate Grotius Programme (National and International Contracting).

-• Member of the Association for Distribution, Franchise, and Agency Law;
+• Member of the Association for Distribution, Franchise, and Agency Law (DFA);

-• Member of the legal committee of the Netherlands Franchise Association;
+• Member of the legal committee of the Dutch Franchise Association (NFV);

 Recent cases